dd9jn/rfc4880bis/rfc4880bis.md

 However, the calling conventions of these functions has changed in the past.
 To avoid potential confusion and interoperability problems, we are including local copies in this document, adapted from those in PKCS#1 v2.1 {{RFC3447}}.
 {{RFC3447}} should be treated as the ultimate authority on PKCS#1 for OpenPGP.
-Nonetheless, we believe that there is value in having a self- contained document that avoids problems in the future with needed changes in the conventions.
+Nonetheless, we believe that there is value in having a self-contained document that avoids problems in the future with needed changes in the conventions.

 ### EME-PKCS1-v1_5-ENCODE